howerj/bit-serial/readme.md

 # CPU Specification

-The CPU is a 16-bit design, in principle a normal bit parallel CPU design could be implemented of the same CPU, but in practice you not end up with a CPU like this one if you remove the bit-serial restriction.
+The CPU is a 16-bit design, in principle a normal bit parallel implementation of the CPU could be made, but in practice if you want a bit-parallel CPU you would not make a CPU with the same instruction set and behavior if the bit-serial restriction is lifted.

 The CPU has 16 operation, each instruction consists of a 4-bit operation field and a 12-bit operand.
-Depending on the CPU mode that operand and instruction that operand can either be a literal or an address to load a 16-bit word from (addresses are word and not byte oriented, so the lowest bit of an address specifies the next word not byte).
+Depending on the CPU mode that operand can either be a literal or an address to load a 16-bit word from (addresses are word and not byte oriented, so the lowest bit of an address specifies the next word not byte).
 Only the first 8 operations can have their operand indirected, which is deliberate.

 The CPU is an accumulator machine, all instructions either modify or use the accumulator to store operation results in them.
 The CPU has three registers